SeunAgbede/Linux2cmd/README.md

 Recently, i've found myself working a lot more with Windows machines and by extension Command Prompt.

-Many times, i'd want to run a command I know in `linux` but not quite well on `cmd`.
+Many times, i'd want to run a `linux` command but not know what it is on `cmd`.
 Searching for the right command online often takes me a few seconds to sometimes minutes - which I've found frustrating :angry:.

 I thought to put this project together for other `linux` oriented users who might be in a similar situation.
 Hope you enjoy and possibly find this useful!